Test Page

 06:30 pm

-Join us for an insightful discussion featuring speakers from Guyana’s Georgetown Public Hospital Corporation (GPHC) Director of Nursing, Leslyn Holder, and Assistant Director of Nursing, Shivani Ramdihol.
-This panel, moderated by Northwell's Deputy Chief Nursing Officer, Dr. Launette Woolforde, will address critical nursing issues in Guyana and explore strategies for recognizing and retaining nursing professionals.
+Join us for an insightful discussion featuring speakers from Guyana’s Georgetown Public Hospital Corporation (GPHC) Director of Nursing, Leslyn Holder.
+This panel, moderated by Northwell's Center for Global Health, will address critical nursing issues in Guyana and explore strategies for recognizing and retaining nursing professionals.
 Guyana faces a significant nursing attrition crisis, exacerbated by competition from the private sector and opportunities abroad.
 Recognizing the vital role of nurses, GPHC has partnered with Northwell Health to implement initiatives promoting a culture of recognition and professional development.
 This session will highlight the journey of implementing the DAISY Award at GPHC, a prestigious program honoring nurses.
-Leslyn Holder and Shivani Ramdihol, along with Northwell’s Nursing Leadership and Senior Director Dr. Michelle Chester, will share their insights on the impact of nursing recognition and retention.
+Leslyn Holder and Northwell’s in-country Guyana coordinator Aliyah Khan, along with Northwell’s Nursing Leadership and Senior Director Dr. Michelle Chester, and Deputy Chief Nursing Officer of Ambulatory, Candice Halinski, will share their insights on the impact of nursing recognition and retention.
 They will discuss the challenges faced by nurses in Guyana, the importance of professional acknowledgment, and the steps being taken to enhance nursing practice, including the collaborative partnership with Northwell Health and GPHC.
 This panel is a must-attend for healthcare professionals, policymakers, and anyone interested in global health and nursing excellence!

 speaker headshot